JonnyJD/musicbrainz-isrcsubmit/doc/isrcsubmit.1.rst

 -b <program>, --backend=<program>
     Force using a specific backend to extract ISRCs from the disc.
 Possible backends are: mediatools, media_info, cdrdao, libdiscid, discisrc.
 They are tried in this order otherwise.
+See also :strong:`BACKENDS`.
 --browser=<browser>
     Program to open URLs.
 This will be automatically deteced for most setups, if not chosen manually.